javadevjournal/javadevjournal/README.md

 ## Techinical Interview Series

-If you are preparing for your next job interview, we do have a interview series to help you prepare for your next job.
+If you are preparing for your next job interview, we have an interview series to help you prepare for your next job.

 - [Spring Core Interview Q/A][Spring Core Interview Q/A]
 - [Spring MVC Interview Questions with Answers][Spring MVC Interview Questions with Answers]